alexvmt/farm_plot_detection/README.md

 ## Cropland classification using field campaign dataset

-The models are trained and applied to the sample region of Sioma.
+The models are trained and applied to the sample region of Sioma, using Google Earth Engine.

 The used landcover classes include: